mpflaga/Arduino-MemoryFree/README.md

 This Library was written for the Arduino to both measure available RAM and use less RAM

-Did you know that that the Arduino’s built in serial.print() of a constant char array
+Did you know that the Arduino’s built in serial.print() of a constant char array

 <pre>Serial.Print(“Hello”);</pre>